 One man, a Roman soldier, was praying, trying to understand God.
 Not being Jewish, all he had known were idols and many different gods.
 Yet, he was drawn to the beauty and simplicity of the Jewish faith.
 Suddenly, he had a vision that terrified him.
 An angel appeared to Cornelius and gave him specific instructions to seek out a man in a city over thirty miles away.

 Another man, one of Jesus’ inner circle of disciples, was sitting on the flat roof of a house overlooking the Mediterranean Sea.
-As he was waiting for lunch to be served, he fell asleep under the warm midday sun and had a dream.
+As he was waiting for lunch to be served, he was praying under the warm midday sun and possibly dozed off, having a vivid dream.
 In his dream, God told Peter to do something that was forbidden by the Jewish Law that God Himself had established.
 Instead of waking up refreshed, Peter woke up confused and perplexed about his dream.
 Was God testing him and his faithfulness to the Law?

 This story is a great illustration of the importance of community.
 Our stories are intertwined.
 We are connected to each other.
 We find our meaning in each other’s destiny.
 Our dreams are each other’s dreams.
 Who are you connected with?

 Would you join our team?
-Annie and I are serving the Lord in Brazil.
-We are training leaders and helping plant churches throughout the country.
+Annie and I are serving the Lord in the US, Africa, South America, and India.
+We are training leaders and helping build great local churches.
 Just click here to get involved.
-Obrigado!
+Thanks so much!